 - Cost per pay period (pretax): 0.3% of base pay

-- Pays/Duration:
+- Pays/duration:

-- 100% of weekly base pay – one week for each year of employment up to a maximum of 10 weeks
+- 100% of weekly base pay – one week for each year of employment, up to a maximum of 10 weeks

 - 80% of weekly base pay – remainder of 52 weeks

-USC Long Term
+Long Term Disability insurance

 Learn more about disability insurance: